Skip to content

 and worked like a dog,

-or managed to lift off
+managing to lift

 so much of life’s fog.